bazelbuild/bazel-website/roadmaps/2020/configuration.md

   is expected to land in Bazel 4.1.
 This makes it possible to test with different flags without slow rebuilds.
 Big thanks to [@sdtwigg](http://github.com/sdtwigg).
-* Other efficiency efforts, like cacheable output paths, continue slowy because of insufficient dev allocation.
+* Other efficiency efforts, like cacheable output paths, continue slowly because of insufficient dev allocation.
 They'll continue to move forward, but collaborators welcome!

-For 2021, we're going to put more effort behind fewer initiatives at a time.
+For 2021, we're going to put more effort behind fewer initiatives at once.
 We'll note "later in the year" efforts but not give them estimates until they're actively prioritized.

 ## Goal